Lloyds Business Brokers Team

 • Numerous Due diligence reports and market assessments for potential investor groups;

 • Targeted business development activities to support technology commercialisation resulting in industry collaboration, investment and other forms of partnering.

 John Wayland - Senior Associate Corporate Advisory

-Based in Sydney with extensive Operational, Financial and Business Corporate Advisory experience across a host of Industries both in Australia and Internationally.
+Based in Western Sydney with extensive Operational, Financial and Business Corporate Advisory experience across a host of Industries both in Australia and Internationally.

 As Chairman of a Property Development Company, he initiated the redevelopment of 70 Phillip Street for the PM&C, is an experienced CEO of Retirement Villages, Chairman of a International Publishing Company, Chairman of an Australian listed CCTV Security business and a trader in "Green Energy Savings Certificates ", Corporate Adviser to family businesses in Australia and overseas traveling to Fiji for over ten years.
 In New Guinea he was a partner of a Chartered Accounting company and a branch of his family firm in Pitt Street for over 12 years.

 Over the past 12 years was Business Development Manager for a manufacturing company based in Newcastle, with distributors around Australia, Europe, India, China, and North America.
 John is active in research and marketing hydrogen kits to reduce emissions from diesel engines and has conducted wind tunnel testing for aerofoils on prime movers to reduce drag.